msysbio/microbetag/docs/input.md

-{: .important-title}
+{: .warning}
-> Curate your taxonomies!
+> CURATE YOUR TAXONOMIES
 >
-> If you have a taxonomy that "skips" a level, or another one that has more levels, microbetag will fail.
+> If you have a taxonomy scheme that "skips" a level, or another one that has more levels, microbetag will either return **fewer annotations** or **fail**.
-> You need to curate those taxonomies manually and make sure you always have a 7-level scheme for all the entries on your table.
+> You need to make sure you always have a 7-level scheme for all the entries on your table and that the species/strain level if available is in the 7th field.
+> Again, it is always a good practice to use the [`microbetag` preparation step](./tutorials/prep.md) to get the most suited taxonomies for `microbetag`